CanarysPlayground/Copilot-Prompts/README.md

 As a full stack developer, create a full-stack web application for a task management system using React for frontend and Node.js + Express for backend.
 Include user authentication, CRUD operations for tasks, and API routes.
 Suggest how to structure the project and define key classes and functions.
 And explain the entire application.

+As a system architect, design a complete application for managing products in an e-commerce platform.
+Include user login, roles, product creation, editing, deletion, inventory tracking, and search.
+Explain how to structure the application, key modules, data models, workflows, and how each layer will communicate.
+Provide a full walkthrough of how users and admins interact with the system.

 ---
+## Github Copilot CLI Prompts

+Write a python program to create variables for storing user details.
+Generate Custom instructions which follows Python coding standards.
+Suggest improvements to content.js.

+copilot -p "Revert the last commit" --allow-all-tools copilot -p "Show me this week's commits and summarize them" --allow-tool 'shell(git)' npm11

 ## Persona-Specific Use Cases